realA10001986/Time-Circuits-Display/README.md

 Note that if your configured WiFi network was not available when the TCD was trying to connect, it will end up in AP-mode.
 Holding "7" in that case will trigger another attempt to connect to your WiFi network.

+## Flash Wear

+Flash memory has a somewhat limited lifetime.
+It can be written to only between 10.000 and 100.000 times before becoming unreliable.
+The firmware writes to the internal flash memory when saving settings and other data.
+Every time you change settings through the keypad menu or the Config Portal, data is written to flash memory.

+In order to reduce the number of write operations and thereby prolong the life of your TCD, it is recommended to use a good-quality SD card and to check **_[Save secondary settings on SD](#-save-secondary-settings-on-sd)_** in the Config Portal; secondary settings (volume, alarm, reminder, car-mode state, exhibition mode data and state, time travel data and state) are then stored on the SD card (which also suffers from wear but is easy to replace).
+See [here](#-save-secondary-settings-on-sd) for more information.

 ## Firmware Installation / Firmware Update

 If a previous version of the TCD firmware is installed on your device, you can update easily using the pre-compiled binary.
-Enter the [Config Portal](#the-config-portal), click on "Update" and select the pre-compiled binary file ("**timecircuits-A10001986.ino.nodemcu-32s.bi**n" for A10001986 releases, "**Time_Circuits_Display_vX.YY.bin**" for CircuitSetup releases) provided in the [Release package](https://github.com/realA10001986/Time-Circuits-Display/releases).
+Enter the [Config Portal](#the-config-portal), click on "Update" and select the pre-compiled binary file ("**timecircuits-A10001986.ino.nodemcu-32s.bin**" for A10001986 releases, "**Time_Circuits_Display_vX.YY.bin**" for CircuitSetup releases) provided in the [Release package](https://github.com/realA10001986/Time-Circuits-Display/releases).

 <details>
-<summary>If you are using a fresh ESP32...</summary>
+<summary>Installing on a fresh ESP32...</summary>
-If you are using a fresh ESP32, please see <a href="https://github.com/realA10001986/Time-Circuits-Display/blob/main/timecircuits-A10001986/timecircuits-A10001986.ino">timecircuits-A10001986.ino</a> for detailed build and upload information, or, if you don't want to deal with source code, compilers and all that nerd stuff, go <a href="https://install.out-a-ti.me">here</a> and follow the instructions.
+If you are using a fresh ESP32, please go <a href="https://install.out-a-ti.me">here</a> and follow the instructions, or - if you are a nerd and want to deal with source code, compilers'n'stuff - see <a href="https://github.com/realA10001986/Time-Circuits-Display/blob/main/timecircuits-A10001986/timecircuits-A10001986.ino">timecircuits-A10001986.ino</a> for detailed build and upload information.
 </details>

 ### Sound-pack installation

 The firmware comes with a sound-pack which needs to be installed separately.
 The sound-pack is not updated as often as the firmware itself.
-If you have previously installed the latest version of the sound-pack, you normally don't have to re-install it when you update the firmware.
-There will be a message in the Config Portal and the TCD will display "PLEASE INSTALL SOUND PACK" during boot when a new sound-pack needs to be installed.
+There will be a message in the Config Portal and the TCD will display "PLEASE INSTALL SOUND PACK" during boot when/if the sound-pack needs to be updated.

 _Note that installing the sound-pack requires an [SD card](#sd-card)._